IOIEnjoyer/CF-Problem-Solutions/README.md

 # CF-Problem-Solutions

-Built to enable algorithm research, systematic investigation, and replicable analysis of problem-solving methods, code implementations of a selected set of Codeforces & AtCoder challenges
+A research-focused repository maintained by a Japanese **algorithm & machine learning researcher**, dedicated to the systematic study of algorithms through curated implementations of selected **AtCoder** and **Codeforces** problems.
+The project emphasizes **methodological rigor, reproducibility, and educational clarity**.

+---

 # Japanese Research Solutions

+## Overview
+This repository provides algorithmic solutions created **exclusively for research and educational purposes**.
+Each implementation is constructed to support:

+- empirical investigation of problem-solving methods,
+- transparent algorithmic reasoning,
+- reproducible computational analysis,
+- and structured documentation consistent with scientific research.

+The contents reflect a disciplined, research-oriented approach to competitive programming tasks.

+---

-## Summary
+## Research Motivation

-Written by a Japanese scientist for study and research only, this repository offers solutions to certain Codeforces tasks.
-Every approach underlines in computer problem-solving algorithmic strictness, methodological transparency, and repeatability.
+As an **algorithm and machine learning researcher**, I maintain this repository to build a well-organized environment for **algorithmic experimentation and evaluation**.
+AtCoder and Codeforces problems function as valuable benchmarks for analyzing:

+- algorithmic complexity and performance patterns,
+- optimization and data-structure choices,
+- mathematical and ML-related reasoning applied to discrete problems,
+- and systematic approaches to solving constrained computational tasks.

+This repository serves as a **research notebook**, preserving reproducible solutions, alternative strategies, and theoretical insights for future reference.
+Its purpose is strictly **research and education**.

-## Organization
+## Repository Structure
-/solutions
-/<contest_id>
-<problem_letter>.cpp

-- ******: Codeforces contest number.
-- The particular issue identification: ****
+- **`<contest_id>`** — the contest ID or reference number
+- **`<problem_letter>`** — the specific problem code

 ## Purpose

-- Japanese researcher writes answers to help **algorithmic investigation and study**.
-- Record approaches and techniques for problem-solving.
-- Keep computer experiments clear and consistent.
+- Provide a **research-oriented archive** for algorithm exploration.
+- Document clearly reasoned and reproducible implementations.
+- Support educational use in studying algorithms and computational techniques.
+- Maintain a structured environment suitable for scientific analysis.

+---

-## Use
+## Usage

-1. Go to the proper folder for the competition.
+1. Navigate to the appropriate contest folder.
-2. Open the solution file for the target issue.
+2. Open the corresponding `.cpp` source file.
-3. Assemble and execute using your preferred programming language/ compiler.
+3. Compile and execute using your preferred C++ compiler or environment.

+---

 ## Language

-In **C++, all solutions are applied.
+All solutions are implemented in **C++**, with an emphasis on clarity, correctness, and analytical value.

+---

 ## Notes

-- Only for study and research.
+- Intended solely for **research and educational study**.
-- Comments in the code can include algorithmic reasoning.
+- Comments may include theoretical explanations, algorithmic reasoning, and methodological insights.
+---

+## Repository Struct